 - If you face lag issues just because you uploaded your whole 400-page script in it, I suggest uploading it chapter wise so you can focus on editing without facing freezes or lags.

-ProWritingAid Pricing Review: Is ProWritingAid Worth The Price?
+ProWritingAid Pricing Review: How Much Does ProWritingAid Cost?

 ProWritingAid’s premium plan (it decreases after using our official discount plan) has the following pricing structure:

 - $50 for 1-year subscription